mummer4/mummer/README.md

                      the show-* programs which are described in the "RUNNING THE MUMmer UTILITIES" section.

-        NOTES:
+**Notes:**

 All output coordinates reference the forward strand of the involved sequence, regardless of the match direction.
 Also, nucmer now uses only matches that are unique in the reference sequence by default, use the '--mum' or '--maxmatch' options to change this behavior.

-   ** promer **
+###promer

-        DESCRIPTION:
+**Description:**

-        promer is for the protein level, all-vs-all comparison of nucleotide sequences contained in multi-FastA data files.
+`promer` is for the protein level, all-vs-all comparison of nucleotide sequences contained in multi-FastA data files.
 The nucleotide input files are translated in all 6 reading frames and then aligned to one another via the same methods as nucmer.
 It is best used for highly divergent sequences that may have moderate to high similarity on the protein level.
 Common use cases are: identifying syntenic regions between highly divergent genomes, comparative genome annotation i.e. using an already annotated genome to help in the annotation of a newly sequenced genome, and the general comparison of two fairly divergent genomes that have large rearrangements and may only be similar on the protein level.
-Please refer to "docs/promer.README" for more information regarding this script and its output, or type 'promer -h' for a list of its options.
+Please refer to "docs/promer.README" for more information regarding this script and its output, or type `promer -h` for a list of its options.

         USAGE:
         promer  [options]  <reference>  <query>